-Therefore, when choosing the best travel insurance for backpackers I want to have the flexibility of covering more expensive electronic items in my travel insurance policy and not pay extra for coverage that I don’t feel is worth it.
+Therefore, when choosing the best travel insurance for backpacking Europe I want to have the flexibility of covering more expensive electronic items in my travel insurance policy and not pay extra for coverage that I don’t feel is worth it.

 Getting a travel insurance policy that covers cancellations means you are covered for any pre-paid expenses (e.g. plane tickets) if you need to cancel for reasons out of your control.
 Most of the trips that I take I look for the cheapest airfares that I can find so rarely do I see value in paying extra for insurance that covers this aspect of my trip.